masahiko-ofgp/umeboshi/README.md

 Umeboshi is japanese apricot pickles.
 I like :)

-This application is a small language by using Reverse Polish Notation.
+This application is something like Common Lisp REPL.

 However, umeboshi is still under development :)